Iterator¶

 Iterator:

-¶ Access: Get only Type: varies Returns the thing stored at the current position in the list.
+VALUE¶ Access: Get only Type: varies Returns the thing stored at the current position in the list.